salt-formulas/salt-formulas/doc/source/develop/overview-reclass.rst

-If some ‘system’ is missing, then you can create a new ‘system’ from the set of ‘services’ and extend the ‘services’ models with necessary settings for the system (additional ports for haproxy, additional network interfaces for neutron, etc).
+If some ‘system’ is missing, then you can create a new ‘system’ from the set of ‘services’ and extend the ‘services’ models with necessary settings for the system (additional ports for haproxy, additional network interfaces for linux, etc).
+Do not introduce too much of `hard` metadata on the system level, try to use class references as much as possible.

 Creating new deployment (Cluster level)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Determine which systems should be used in the new solution (nova, neutron,
+Determine which products are being used in the selected deployemnt, you can
+have infrastructure services, applications, monitoring products defined at
+once for single deployemnt.
+You need to make suere that all necessary systems
-ceph, horizon, …).
-If all necessary systems was already created and included
-into global system level, than it can be just included.
+was already created and included into global system level, then it can be just
+referenced.
+Follow the guidelines further up in this text.

 Making changes to existing models
 ---------------------------------

-When you decided to add or modify some options in the existing models, that
+When you have decided to add or modify some options in the existing models,
 the right place of the modification should be considered depending of the
-severity of the change:
+impact of the change:

 Updating existing formula (Service level)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Change the model in salt-formula-<service-name> for some global improvements.
+Change the model in salt-formula-<service-name> for some service-specific improvements.
 For example: if the change is related to the change in the new package version of this service; the change is fixing some bug or improve performance or security of the service and should be applied for every cluster.
+In most cases we introduce new resources or configuration parameters.

 Example where the common changes can be applied to the service: https://github.com/openstack/salt-formula-horizon/tree/